Psychedelic drug MDMA faces questions as FDA considers approval for PTSD

 WASHINGTON — (AP) — Federal health regulators are questioning the safety and evidence behind the first bid to use MDMA, the mind-altering club drug, as a treatment for PTSD, part of a decadeslong effort by advocates to move psychedelic drugs into the medical mainstream.

+They said it’s difficult to know how much of the improvement came from MDMA versus simply undergoing intensive therapy, and also raised several safety concerns, including MDMA's heart risks and potential for abuse.

+The outside experts will take a nonbinding vote on the drug’s overall benefits and risks during Tuesday's meeting.
+The FDA will make the final decision, likely in August.

-Post-traumatic stress disorder is closely linked to depression, anxiety and suicidal thinking and is more prevalent among women and veterans.
-Currently antidepressants are the only FDA-approved drugs for the condition.
+Antidepressants are now the only FDA-approved drugs for post-traumatic stress disorder, which is closely linked to depression, anxiety and suicidal thinking and is more prevalent among women and veterans.

 MDMA, also known as ecstasy or molly, is the first in a series of psychedelics that are expected to be reviewed by the FDA in coming years.
 It's part of a resurgence of research into the potential of psychedelics for hard-to-treat conditions like depression, addiction and anxiety.
 MDMA's main effect is triggering feelings of intimacy, connection and euphoria.